 Application-Specific Behavior: Sonic does not engage in any practice to block or rate-control specific protocols or protocol ports, modify protocol fields in ways not prescribed by the protocol standard, or otherwise inhibit or favor certain applications or classes of applications.

 Device Attachment Rules: Sonic does not engage in any practice to restrict the types of devices that connect to the network.
-For certain residential products (such as FTTN and IP Broadband services), equipment is supplied, and an equipment fee is applicable.
+For certain residential products (such as IP Broadband services), equipment is supplied, and an equipment fee is applicable.
 For certain commercial products, customers must use the supplied router to maintain network integrity.

 Security: Sonic does not engage in any practice that could possibly jeopardize network security or customer information.
 Sonic employs a variety of industry-standard security practices on the network to ensure customer protection.
 Sonic monitors overall network activity to detect potential intrusion and denial of service attack.
 Additionally, end-users whose systems are compromised, and are sourcing malicious traffic, may be contacted or suspended until the system is secured.
 We may block traffic to or from customers when a denial of service attack is in progress, and when such traffic is impacting network elements shared by other customers.